igrishaev/farseer/README.md

 ### Notifications

 Sometimes, you're not interested in the response from an RPC server.
 Say, if you delete a user, there is nothing for you to return.
 In this case, you send a notification rather than a request.
 Notifications are formed similar but have no the `:id` field.
-When replying to the notification, the server returns nothing.
+The server sends nothing back for a notification.
 For example:

 ~~~clojure
 (handler {:method :math/sum